bart-turczynski/personal/src/about.md

 # About Me

-This is the about page.
-Add some information about yourself here!
+Free tinker_er_.

 ## Background

-Tell your story...
+Black.
+Or white.
+Depends on your system.

 ## Skills

-- Web Development
+- Can wiggle ears
-- Static Site Generation
+- Great with pet(peeve)s)
-- And more...
+- Uhm.